OpenBfS/dokpool-plone/README.md

 ```

 ## Building
 If you want to run Dokpool there are several ways.
 Run Dokpool in a production environment using PostgreSQL as Backend or run it as simple Testinstallation using ZODB/SQLite Backend.
-Using Varnish/Supervisor ELAN can be configured to run in a multi.instance mode as well.
+Using Varnish/Supervisor `Dokpool` can be configured to run in a multi.instance mode as well.
 See several *.cfg files in ./Plone to be used with buildout.

 For rapid simple testing/demonstrations we provide Dockerfiles in ./Docker as well.
 See Docker (https://www.docker.com) for further information on this Container technology.